web analytics

 Everything works quite well until Kong and Dwan find themselves alone, and their personal time creates the perfect opportunity for some lousy dialogue.

 As evidenced by his previous filmography, Semple Jr. understood drama and thrills.
-The writer had a fun side, and he had a knack for camp humor, as Batman.
+The writer had a fun side and a knack for camp humor as Batman.
 Switching Robert Redford with Adam West in full caped crusader costume and dropping Batman and his campy dialogue into The Days of the Condor doesn’t give you the best of both cinematic styles.
 It would create a mess.

 What did Semple Jr. think when he came up with these goofy lines?

-Likely, he wanted to de-emphasize the “monster side” of King Kong and make him a more tragic figure.
-Giving Dwan lighthearted dialogue established that she didn’t see him as a threat, and neither should the audience.
+He likely wanted to de-emphasize the “monster side” of King Kong and present him as a more tragic figure.
+Giving Dwan lighthearted dialogue established that she didn’t see him as a threat, and that the audience shouldn’t either.
 A little comic relief doesn’t hurt when trying to take the edge off the forthcoming tragedy.

 Wrong Approaches at the Right Time